kajol16/Football_score_prediction/README.md

 Problem Statement:

 Preprocess the data

 Import and use existing Classifiers

 Compare the output of the classifiers

-Make some changes to the classifier and build own classifier Compare the output
+Make some changes to the classifier and build own classifier

+Compare the output

+Technologies:

+This project is 100% Jupyter notebook.

+Installation:

+This project doesnt need any installation if google colab is used.

+You can open the code in google colab and if running it, you can add the excel file Brazil_Serie_A_2019.xlsx file added in this repository.